AdaCore/spark2014/docs/lrm/source/subprograms.rst

    ``Ada.Numerics.Big_Numbers.Big_Integers.Big_Integer``, a check is performed that it is non-negative.

-8. For a direct recursive call (i.e., the calling subprogram is the same as the callee), for every expression in the variant of the call whose type is a subtype of ``Ada.Numerics.Big_Numbers.Big_Integers.Big_Integer``, a check is performed that it is non-negative.
+9. For a direct recursive call (i.e., the calling subprogram is the same as the callee), if the subprogram variant is numeric, for every expression in the variant of the call whose type is a subtype of ``Ada.Numerics.Big_Numbers.Big_Integers.Big_Integer``, a check is performed that it is non-negative.
 Then, a check is made that the variant of the call progresses (as described above).